AdobeDocs/commerce-admin.en/help/merchandising-promotions/rewards-loyalty.md

 1. If you want to refund available reward points automatically, set **[!UICONTROL Refund Reward Points Automatically]** to `Yes`.

-1. If you want to automatically deduct reward points from the amount of a refund, set **[!UICONTROL Deduct Reward Points from Refund Amount Automatically]** to `Yes`.
+1. If you want to deduct reward points automatically, set **[!UICONTROL Deduct Reward Points from Refund Amount Automatically]** to `Yes`.

 1. Set **[!UICONTROL Landing Page]** to the content page that explains your reward points program.